-Introduction: Enteropathy-associated T-cell lymphoma (EATL) is a rare subtype of Non-Hodgkin's lymphoma characterized by an aggressive phenotype and poor outcome in the vast majority of cases.
-Substantial portions of patients either have no prior diagnosis of celiac disease or have a subacute course of celiac disease followed by EATL diagnosis.
-Case Report: We report a case of a 72-year-old African American male without history of gastrointestinal intolerance who presented with acute abdominal pain and weight loss leading to the eventual diagnosis of gastric EATL.
-Despite an initial promising clinical and radiographic response to CHOP plus alemtuzumab, the disease rapidly progressed with a fatal outcome.
-Discussion and Conclusion: This case and review of the literature highlights the features of this uncommon disease and addresses both the diagnostic and therapeutic challenges of this aggressive malignancy.
-We also discuss our experience with the use of FDG-PET in monitoring treatment response.
+Enteropathy-associated T-cell lymphoma (EATL) is a rare subtype of non-Hodgkin's lymphoma characterized by an aggressive phenotype and poor outcome in the vast majority of cases.
+Substantial portions of patients have either no prior diagnosis of celiac disease or have a subacute course of celiac disease followed by EATL diagnosis.
+We report a case of a 72-year-old African American male without history of gastrointestinal intolerance who presented with acute abdominal pain and weight loss leading to the eventual diagnosis of gastric EATL.
+Despite an initial promising clinical and radiographic response to cyclophosphamide, doxorubicin, vincristine, and prednisone plus alemtuzumab, the disease rapidly progressed with a fatal outcome.
+This case and review of the literature highlights the features of this uncommon disease and addresses both the diagnostic and therapeutic challenges of this aggressive malignancy.
+We also discuss our experience with the use of fluoro-2-deoxy-d-glucose positron emission tomography in monitoring treatment response.

 - Celiac disease